sbelharbi/Deep-Ordinal-Classification-with-Inequality-Constraints/README.md

-**Please report any issues through the issue tool of Github and not through email.**
+**Please report any issue through the issue tool of Github and not through email.**

 ### Pytorch code for: `Deep Ordinal Classification with Inequality Constraints`